mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 * Ransomware developers: that develop the malicious code.
 * Testers: that test the malware against common antiviruses, to ensure that it is not easily detected.
-* Enablers: that provide the infrastructure to spread the malware (ex. botnets or bulletproof hosting) but also C\&C servers in order to generate and store the public-private key pair.&#x20;
+* Enablers: that provide the infrastructure to spread the malware (ex. botnets or bulletproof hosting) but also C\&C servers in order to generate and store the public-private key pair.
-* Money mules: that launder the money in order to break the traceability, in exchange for a percentage.&#x20;
+* Money mules: that launder the money in order to break the traceability, in exchange for a percentage.
 * Sellers: that sold kits of various kind as well as stolen accounts/identity used for money laundering.

 </details>